Professional Experience

 💡 What I Did:

-That same year, my wife was accepted into the University of Utah’s Physical Therapy program, and we moved to Salt Lake City.
-Knowing I wanted to break into sales, I took the first sales job I could find—ready to climb my way up and build the career I knew I wanted.
+That same year, my wife was accepted into the University of Utah’s Physical Therapy program, so we moved to Salt Lake City.
+Knowing I wanted to break into sales, I took the first sales job I could find, ready to climb my way up and build the career I knew I wanted.

 May, 2018